00mayank/AutomationTest/README.md

    - **GET Call Performance**: Ensures that retrieving a post returns a response within 1000 milliseconds (1 second), validating system performance under normal conditions.

 #### API Chaining
    - **API Chaining Test**: This test demonstrates chaining of API calls.
-It first retrieves a post and then uses its ID to fetch related comments, validating the total number of comments in the second call which should .
+It first retrieves a post and then uses its ID to fetch related comments, validating the total number of comments in the second call which should be 5 in total.
 This shows how responses from one API call can be used as inputs for subsequent calls.

 ### Custom Cypress Commands (`commands.js`)